gugaio/elk-nginx-docker/README.md

 # Nginx monitored by ELK stack.
+(All running as Docker containers)

 ## TL;DR;
 ```bash